MFIT: Multi-Fidelity Thermal Modeling for 2.5D and 3D Multi-Chiplet Architectures: Introduction

 The semiconductor chip design cycle spans multiple phases: system specification, architecture exploration, logic design, physical design and validation, fabrication, and post-silicon optimization/validation.
 Each phase has a unique set of design constraints and requirements.
-For example, lacking a test chip during the pre-silicon phases requires simulation and analytical models.
+For example, the lack of a test chip during the pre-silicon phases requires simulation and analytical models.
 Finite Element Method (FEM) simulations offer the most accurate approach for pre-silicon thermal analysis~\cite{sultan2019thermalSimulatorSurvey}.
 They can serve as a reference and enable heat flow studies to guide the design process.
-However, they are too slow for practical architecture and design space exploration (DSE).
+However, they are too slow for practical architecture and design space exploration (DSE), as illustrated in Fig.~\ref{fig:overview}.
 Modeling the package as a thermal RC (resistive-capacitive) network can significantly accelerate simulations with acceptable accuracy loss~\cite{skadron_temperatureAware,3D_ICE}.
 Since each node in the thermal circuit corresponds to a specific location in the package, thermal RC models solve discretized versions of the FEM models \textit{in space}.
 Hence, they enable thermally-aware DSE and optimization with a finite number of discrete hotspot nodes.
 However, the thermal resistance/capacitance values and the circuit topology must accurately reflect the chip geometry and material properties for reliable results.
 Since the thermal RC models solve continuous-time ordinary differential equations (ODEs), they have execution times in the order of seconds to minutes.
 Therefore, they cannot be used for runtime optimization tasks such as dynamic thermal and power management (DTPM).
-One can discretize them \textit{in the time domain} with a given sampling period~\cite{bhat2017algorithmic,sharifi2010accurate}.
+With a given sampling period, one can discretize them \textit{in the time domain}.
 The resulting discrete state-space (DSS) models significantly reduce runtime \textit{at the cost of further abstracting the model from the physical package}.
-Consequently, they are applicable only to the specific configurations for which they are developed.
+Consequently, they apply only to the specific configurations for which they are developed.